Sealant Docs

 This allows clear status reporting and reproducible audit trails.

-• BuildKit executor currently supports only dotfiles as additional input sources.
+• BuildKit compile currently supports only dotfiles as additional input sources.

-• BuildKit executor currently does not support package version pinning.
+• BuildKit compile currently does not support package version pinning.

 • apps/docs/contents/packages/db.md